SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-instance-editor.md

 -   Text boxes are provided in which you can enter values, depending on the setting of the template parameter \(for example, a string or a float or a multi-line string\).
 Your input is validated as you type.
 For example, it is not possible to enter a string value in a text box that expects a float value.
 -   Check boxes are provided for boolean values.
 Selecting a check box corresponds to setting the value to `true`.
 -   Drop-down list boxes are provided when you can select a different value \(for example, to select a different rule for rounding\).
 -   When you edit a device or group of devices, an additional dialog box appears.
 The dialog box is the same as when selecting a different device or group of devices in the block parameter editor \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block) for more information on this dialog box\).
-Click the **Use** button \(this is shown when you move the mouse over an entry\) to select the device or group of devices that you want to use.
+Click the button which is shown when you move the mouse over an entry to select the device or group of devices that you want to use.

 Instances \(rows\) that have been edited but have not yet been saved are shown with a background color until they have been saved.